Drangleic

 Golems… we brought back the power of giants and created them… The King made this castle via the power of golems… As proof of his triumph… and as proof of his gratitude and affection for Her Highness…

 In this final act, Vendrick reveals another element to his relationship with Nashandra.
 Why would building their residence in isolated mountains so far from the capital serve as proof of his love for her?
-And was it really coincidence that he located the site basically atop the Throne of Want, not to mention the Shrine of Amana and a Dark Chasm of Old?
-Most likely, the queen had told the king about at least the throne and the First Flame beyond it, prompting him to show his interest by building their home where they could conveniently access it.
+And was it really coincidence that he located the site basically atop the Throne of Want?
+Most likely, the queen had told the king about the throne and the First Flame beyond it, prompting him to show his interest by building their home where they could conveniently access it.
 In other words, Vendrick wasn’t just warned about a threat, but presented with an opportunity.
 The monarch sought power, which souls provided.
 The stranger showed him to powerful souls across the sea, with which he could dig and clear up the path to another soul, the most powerful soul of all situated at the source of all souls: the soul of the Lord of Cinder.

 I am king, king of this country that ended up crumbling to pieces.
 I subjugated the giants and took away their power.
 To acquire further power and approach fire…